Expertise in "OMICS Technologies"

 Over the last 15 years, "OMIC Technology" has grown along with the Life Sciences Industry and Modern Medicines.
 As part of a sub-set of synergy between Biotechnology and "OMICS Technology", Liquid Chromatography Mass Spectrometry (LC MS) has become one of the most widely used technologies for such fields as proteomics, metabolomics, histone epigenetics, lipidomics, glycomics, etc. As well, LC MS also has strong roots in the Biopharma Industry with regard to biologics characterization of antibodies, fusion proteins, DAR, etc).

-One of the End Goals of "OMICS Technology" is to bring together multi-dimensional data that will help describe results on the Progression of Illness Treatment with a Prescribed Precision Medicine Treatment.
+One of the End Goals of "OMICS Technology" is to bring together Patient Data to help the health of someone, before sickness occurs.

-This would be useful for understanding outcomes based on the prescribed medicine.
+This would also be useful for outcome based testing.

 Below, you will find useful information and definitions related to the